ambareesh69/ComSense/README.md

 # ComSense
-DeafCompanion is a lifeline for the hearing-impaired community.
+ComSense is a lifeline for the hearing-impaired community.